ksstormnet/cme-cpt-and-taxonomy/docs/development/DEVELOPMENT_WORKFLOW.md

 6. **Respond to review feedback promptly**: Address reviewer comments in a timely manner.

 7. **Keep dependencies updated**: Regularly check for outdated dependencies and update them.

+8. **Suggest appropriate version increments**: Based on the nature of your changes, suggest the appropriate semantic version increment (see [GIT_WORKFLOW.md](./GIT_WORKFLOW.md) for guidelines).

+9. **Question unclear requirements**: Don't make assumptions when requirements are unclear.
+Ask specific questions to clarify expectations.

 By following these practices, we maintain a high-quality codebase and efficient development process.